 The benefits of visualising complex data arise from being able to better interact and understand data by aggregating, filtering, searching or scaling down relevant information.
 As such, a large volume of data with potentially complex information becomes more easily consumable.
 Due to such benefits, visualisation tools have been widely used in various domains to assist with tasks that might otherwise require significant cognitive effort.
 For instance, analysis of past volcanic activities using a time series graph can uncover trends and can aid in predicting future eruption of a volcano.
-In the domain of agriculture, visualisation tools are being used in a number of sub-areas, including: viticulture, dairy farming, wheat production, pest management, crop management, irrigation management and fertiliser management.
+In the domain of agriculture, visualisation tools are being used in a number of sub-areas, including viticulture, dairy farming, wheat production, pest management, crop management, irrigation management and fertiliser management.

 Under the work package 5 (WP5: leveraging data value), BigDataGrapes will develop a number of visualisation components and a trust-aware decision support system for stakeholders in the grapevine-powered industry.
 As a first step towards accomplishing this, we conducted a systematic review gathering an exhaustive list of decision support systems and visualisation tools that have been proposed in the domain of agriculture.
-Results of this review have been written in order to be disseminated in the journal of Computers and Electronics in Agriculture.
 We reviewed a total of 140 research papers thoroughly and presented our findings from 61 relevant papers.
-We found that the majority of decision support systems in agriculture use at least one interactive visualisation technique which includes: heatmap (overlaid over geographical maps), time-series, histograms, bar chart, pie chart, radar chart, clustering, temporal pattern and cross section representations of a farm.
+Results of this review have been disseminated in the journal of Computers and Electronics in Agriculture and are summarised in the followings.